When it comes to exploring occupations, Labor Market Information helps you learn:

 - What career path(s) can lead to your career goals

-These posters designed by the Federal Bureau of Labor and Statistics provide great summaries of labor market of information.
+These posters designed by the Bureau of Labor Statistics provide great summaries of labor market of information.

 A free online college/career exploration, portfolio, planning and management tool, which includes recorded real-world interviews about occupations, occupational profiles, labor market information (LMI), career/interest surveys, college / concentration information, financial aid information, and more.

-The Blueprint guides the work of regional partners to address talent gaps and needs by using labor market and workforce data to conduct evidence-based research.
+The Blueprint guides the work of regional partners, such as businesses, government agencies, and other organizations, to address talent gaps and needs by using labor market and workforce data to conduct evidence-based research.